We get asked about the gear we use when it’s cold. Here’s our winter clothing guide that we consider an important part of our travel photography gear!

 Winter provides unique opportunities to see landscapes and scenes with glistening snow, festive lights, and rosy cheeks.

 But cold, snow, ice and wind also create challenges for hikers and photographers in the winter.
+We’ve created separate lists based on the type of outdoor activities you’ll be doing in the winter:

 Some of the links on this site are affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission – at no extra cost to you!
 Read the full Disclosure Policy.